aspic/go-auth/README.md

 ## Plug into service

-A simple example on how to do this with a go-service is attached below.
+An example on how to plug this authtenciation into your go-service is described.
 I left out some details for readability.
+This service will validate the provided token based on its private key (the key corresponding with the key that generated the token).

     // Import client
     import (